Skip to content

 Evaluation-driven development: why evals come before features

-Most AI teams build the feature first and figure out how to measure it later.
-A new prompt gets written, someone eyeballs a few outputs, the team agrees it "looks good," and it ships.
-Two weeks later, edge cases start surfacing and nobody can tell whether the latest change made things better or worse.
+The default workflow looks like this: someone writes a prompt, the team eyeballs a few outputs, everyone agrees it "looks good," and it ships.
+Two weeks later, edge cases surface — and nobody can tell whether the latest change made things better or worse.

 The measurement problem

 Without a systematic way to measure where your system falls on this spectrum, you are navigating blind.
-Every change is a guess.
-Every deployment is a hope.

 Evals as foundation, not afterthought